Artificial Intelligence Act

 - Monitoring and enforcement are the responsibility of the named authorities in each respective Member State.

-- Additionally, the Commission has established the AI Office, which will ensure harmonized implementation of the Act through collaboration with member states and guidance.
-The AI Office will also directly enforce the rules for general-purpose AI models.
+- Additionally, the Commission has established the AI Office, which is tasked with ensuring harmonized implementation of the Act through collaboration with member states and guidance.
+The AI Office also directly enforces the rules for general-purpose AI models.

 Timeline

 - The AI Act was published in the Official Journal on 20 July 2024 and entered into force on 1 August 2024.
-The Act will be fully applicable twenty-four (24) months after it has entered into force, i.e. on 2 August 2026.
-However, there are some exceptions to the applicability of certain provisions of the AI Act, such as the prohibited practices (posing unacceptable risks), which will apply six (6) months after the Act has entered into force, i.e. on 2 February 2025 and transparency and governance requirements, which will apply twelve (12) months after the Act has entered into force, i.e. on 2 August 2025.
+Most key provisions of the Act will become applicable twenty-four (24) months after it has entered into force, i.e. on 2 August 2026, with some exceptions applicable to high-risk AI systems under Annex I, AI systems used by public authorities, and AI systems which are components of large-scale IT systems.
+However, certain provisions of the AI Act have already become applicable, such as the prohibited AI practices (posing unacceptable risks), which began to apply on 2 February 2025 and governance requirements, which began to on 2 August 2025.